“Yoga is like music: the rhythm of the body, the melody of the mind, and the harmony of the soul create the symphony of life” ~ B.K.S. Iyengar

 What Your Body Tells You

 Your body speaks with movements.
 In literal terms, asanas are nothing but body postures.
 The typical meditation pose in a sitting position is the most basic form of asana.
 Hatha Yoga, the new type of yoga to take over the world of yoga is nothing but an extended form of asanas and in more recent times, exercise poses where one can recline, balance, twist, stand and invert.
-To achieve the ultimate goal through yoga, asanas should come to you natural and make you feel comfortable.
+To achieve the ultimate goal through yoga, asanas should come naturally to you natural and make you feel comfortable.
 Definitely not the complex web of poses that they appear to be!
 There are 840,000,000 asanas, and Hatha yoga alone has 84.
 At Shvasa, we teach more than 500 asanas, how to safely practice them and their benefits.
 In time, many new asanas have come up to suit modern-day practitioners by yoga experts such as Yogendra, Kuvalayananda, and Krishnamacharya, Pattabhi Jois, and B.K.S.
 Iyengar.
 These experts promoted yoga and took it to the western world as recently as a century back.

 Asanas for Chakras